walterfreeman/phys307/index.md

 <h1> Welcome to Physics 307!</h1>

+### 10 September agenda:

+* talk about written reports and our expectations
+* talk about Taylor series and what they are good for
+* talk about how to use Taylor series to analyze the error in numerical integration methods

 ### 3 September agenda:

 * talk about what we're going to do about the registrar's mistake with the classroom